 To help you sort out what the truck driver or trucking company is responsible for, we will investigate your accident to determine whether the driver:

-Before you sign anything related to a motor vehicle accident involving a truck, we recommend that you speak with us before talking with the driver’s or trucking company’s insurance company.
+Before you sign anything related to a motor vehicle accident involving a truck, we recommend that you contact us before talking with the driver’s or trucking company’s insurance company.
 Signing the wrong papers could mean you relinquish all legal claims and are not reimbursed in the way that you should be.